 The Violence Against Women Reauthorization Act of 2013 was signed into law on March 7, 2013.
-Accordingly, the below charts reflect USMMA's best efforts to compile a list of education and prevention programs conducted since 2013.
+Accordingly, the below charts reflect USMMA's list of education and prevention programs for Academic Year 2015-2016.

 Training provided or overseen by the Sexual Assault Prevention and Response Office: